rust-lang/api-guidelines/src/type-safety.md

 ### Non-consuming builders (preferred)

 In some cases, constructing the final `T` does not require the builder itself to be consumed.
-The follow variant on [`std::process::Command`] is one example:
+The following variant on [`std::process::Command`] is one example:

 [`std::process::Command`]: https://doc.rust-lang.org/std/process/struct.Command.html